 Not only is Dallas an exciting place to live, but it’s also one of the most affordable U.S. cities!
 The cost of living in Dallas is 2% lower than the national average, and despite its up-and-coming real estate market, the cost of housing is still 18% lower than the national average.
-While the Dallas median home price is $142,600, the median monthly price for Dallas rentals is $888—which are 23% and 6% lower than national averages respectively.
-Though Dallas property taxes are high, there are sometimes exemptions for residents 65 and older and tax incentives for those rehabilitating historic properties.
+The Dallas median home price is $142,600, the median monthly price for Dallas rentals is $888—which are 23% and 6% lower than national averages respectively—meaning you can find all kinds of affordable homes throughout Dallas’ top neighborhoods.
+Though property taxes are high, there are sometimes exemptions for residents 65 and older and tax incentives for those rehabilitating historic properties.
 Plus, all residents can take advantage of no state income tax in Texas!

 Dallas’ Job Market Is Growing